Odinani: Afterlife and reincarnation

-The Igbo traditionally believe in an afterlife in spirit world or dimension, where the deceased ancestors exist, and may influence the material world and their descendants.
+The Igbo traditionally believe in an afterlife in the spirit world or dimension, where the deceased ancestors exist, and may influence the material world and their descendants.
 Ancestors are protectors and guardians of ones lineage, close friends and heritage, and may become to higher spirits (semi-gods), as in the case of many other traditional religions of the world.
 Sometimes however, ancestors may reincarnate into families that they were part of while alive.
 This is called ilọ-uwa.
-Reincarnation is seldom, but may happen occasionally, if a deceased person can not enter the spirit world for various reasons, or may be absorbed into a new-born if it would die immediately after birth.
+Reincarnation is seldom, but may happen occasionally, if a deceased person cannot enter the spirit world for various reasons or may be absorbed into a new-born if it would die immediately after birth.
 Unlike in Hinduism, humans can only be reincarnated as humans.
 Families hire fortune-tellers to reveal if the child harbours the soul or an aspect of an ancestor; the baby is sometimes named after this relative.
 The personality of the ancestor is not identical to the child's but rather the concept establishes a vital relationship with the child and characteristics of the ancestor.
 Other signs can be certain behaviors, physical traits, and statements by the child.
 A diviner can help in detecting if the child has reincarnated from an ancestor and may identify this ancestor.
 It is considered an insult if a male is said to have been reincarnated as a female.
 An ancestor (or aspects of the ancestor) may be reincarnated in multiple people, in which case the reincarnations share a mortal bond; upon the death of one person, it is believed that the others may die a sudden death if they see the corpse.